omlad93/bitcoin/readme.md

 ## Documentation
 The Project Documentation can be found in Google Docs:
 <a href="https://docs.google.com/document/d/1ActqKbxRadA4mczkYudtw3MzBfMnWl0CVKIMiWSTSkQ/edit?usp=sharing" target="_blank">Google Doc</a>.
-In can be found also under this repository as a PDF:
+The PDF version of Part-A can be found in this repository:
 ```Console
 /project/advvlsi/users/omri/ws/pro_1/project_root/docs/Project_Part_A_team04c.pdf
 ```